lareza-farhan-wanaghi/gophercises/readme.md

 - Answer the questions by passing numbers in the terminal.<br/><br/>
 ![quiz3](readme_images/quiz3.png)

 - Here's the final output of the program.
-In this example, the program exited due to the timer timeout.<br/><br/>
+(In this example, the program exited due to the timer timeout)<br/><br/>
 ![quiz4](readme_images/quiz4.png)